CS50: Week 4 - Memory

 - Both

-, a special value in memory, in the event that something goes wrong.
-You can write code that can check for thisNULL
+get_stringandmallocreturnNULL, a special value in memory, in the event that something goes wrong.
+You can write code that can check for thisNULLcondition as follows:

 #include <cs50.h>